 Prep your stove top area for cooking the agar agar

 1. Set the pot filled with the 13.52 US fl oz (400ml) over the burner you will be using.
 Cover the pot.

 2. Set another pot with a 8-cup (2 litres) capacity on the burner next to the first pot.
 Sit a sieve over this pot as we will strain the boiled agar agar mixture through it and into the pot.
 You need to strain as we don’t want any bits of pandan leaf or undissolved agar agar in the mixture.
-The pot also needs to be this large as you will be whisking the whisked egg whites into this larger pot.
+Another reason why the pot needs to have a 8-cup (2 litres) capacity is because you will be whisking the whisked egg whites into this larger pot.
 Finally, it has to be a pot not a mixing bowl.
 Why?
 We will be transferring this larger pot to sit on the burner that was just used and benefit from the residual heat.
 It will keep the jelly from solidifying.
 Therefore, the vessel used has to be heat worthy.

 3. To keep your stove top clean, use a tray to hold: a whisk, a heat-proof spatula.
 Things will get sticky so a tray to set utensils whilst in between use will keep things tidy.